Kai9073/bad-apple-bot/readme.md

 1. Invite the bot to a server and give them proper permissions
 2. Type `!bad apple`
 3. It will start sending the messages

+Note : for copyright issues you can make an issue and I will delete this repo.